jxmot/node-dht-udp/README.md

 # Details

-This application makes use of the *Firebase REST API*.
-And it does not require any packages other than the native NodeJS packages.

 ## Database Candidates

 Initially I decided to use one of two potential candidates for a database to store sensor data and status.
 My first choice was Firebase due to a number of its features -